DSBash/GameServer/README.md

 ### Known Issues
-- Fill tool causes out of memory error at times, carefull filling manual 'Pen' drawing and/or the open Canvas.
+- Fill tool causes out of memory error (carefull filling manual 'Pen' drawing and/or the open Canvas)

 ### To Do:
-- add text image to drawings
+- add imagetext to drawings
-- debug mode
+- debug mode(s)
 - transparent drawing canvas to show game below
 - incorporate with : [GridGame](https://github.com/DSBash/GridGame)